kinode-dao/kit/src/new/templates/ui/chat/ui/README.md

 Run `npm i` and then `npm start` to start working on the UI.

-#### Http Proxying in Development

-You must add any proxied routes to `vite.config.ts`.
-There is a commented example with debug logging.

 ## public vs assets

 The `public/assets` folder contains files that are referenced in `index.html`, `src/assets` is for asset files that are only referenced in `src` code.